ncdxncdx/FunscriptDancer/README.md

 ## Running from source

-Install Julia, e.g. by using [Juliaup](https://github.com/JuliaLang/juliaup).
+Install Julia, e.g. by using [Juliaup](https://github.com/JuliaLang/juliaup), available on the [Windows Store](https://www.microsoft.com/store/apps/9NJNWW8PVKMN).

 Check out this repo.
 Try [Github Desktop](https://desktop.github.com/) if you're not familiar with git.